 Crew training and awareness are pivotal in preventing oil spills and their environmental impact.
 MARPOL Annex I mandates that all crew members grasp the ship's oil pollution prevention protocols and equipment.
 This is critical, given that ships produce waste oil from various systems, including sludge, slop, bilge, and ballast water systems.

 The significance of proper crew training is thus paramount.
-The International Maritime Organization (IMO) has implemented measures to ensure the safe operation of oil tankers, aiming to reduce operational pollution from routine tank cleaning.
+IMO has implemented measures to ensure the safe operation of oil tankers, aiming to reduce operational pollution from routine tank cleaning.
 Despite these efforts, the detrimental effects of oil on marine life, such as physical contamination, smothering, toxic effects, and habitat damage, remain a pressing concern.

 Training Aspect | Importance |